-9 Default risk is the risk to a lender that a borrower will be unable to make the required payments on their debt obligation.
+Default risk is the risk to a lender that a borrower will be unable to make the required payments on their debt obligation.
 A higher level of default risk leads to a higher required return, and in turn, a higher interest rate.

-3.2 Matters raised in the issues paper
+3.2 Matters raised in the review

-The issues paper sought stakeholder feedback on the determination of the MRP, averaging period for the risk-free rate and the equity beta.
-The following section will present the Commission's draft decisions relating to these issues along with relevant feedback received from stakeholders.
+The following section will present our final decisions and relevant stakeholder feedback on issues, including the determination of the MRP, averaging period for the risk-free rate and the equity beta.